 In line with the requirements of the Commonwealth Grant Rules and Guidelines, the Department of Health has adopted a risk-based approach to grant administration.

 There are five key stages to grants administration:

-- Programme Design: the internal processes and procedures for developing, establishing and administering grant programmes including setting objectives and key performance indicators.
+- Program Design: the internal processes and procedures for developing, establishing and administering grant programs including setting objectives and key performance indicators.

 - Service Provider Selection: selection of the organisations that will deliver services.

 - Management of Funding Agreement: the processes and procedures (contractually) for the management of service delivery.

 - Evaluation: review and evaluation of program outcomes (and the choices made to achieve them) against the program’s objectives.

 This approach aims to help the department achieve value with relevant money, meet outcomes, reduce red tape for funded organisations and apply the principle of proportionality.

 Frequently Asked Questions

 What is a risk assessment and how often will risk assessments occur?A risk assessment assists the department to identify and mitigate any risks that may impact grant implementation and delivery.
 A service provider can expect a risk assessment to be completed prior to execution of a funding agreement, or during funding agreement management if a risk to the Commonwealth has been identified.

 What are the key areas against which risk is assessed?The five risk areas that the department will assess are as follows: